The world's smartest people analytics tool

 How will this impact the candidate's experience?

 Asking a job candidate to take an assessment will affect how they view your hiring process.
-The way they receive and interpret the results and how decisions are made will affect the candidate experience.
+The way they receive and interpret the results, and how decisions are made will affect the candidate experience.
 It's crucial to think about how this could affect a candidate's view of your company.
-Consider the potential to leave a bad impression on candidates.
-If a candidate believes they've been given the boot because they didn't score "correctly" on an assessment, it's not a great experience.
+Consider an assessment’s potential to leave a negative impression on candidates.
+If a candidate believes they've been given the boot because they didn't score ‘correctly’ on a test, it's not a great experience.

 How much are we willing to spend on assessments?

-Pre-employment assessments can be pricey, so be sure to know what your budget is as you consider your options.
+Pre-employment assessments can be pricey, so have a clear idea of your budget when considering your options.
 The F4S assessment is free for individuals, and F4S offers many free online coaching options as well.

 Is the Culture Index the best fit for your organization?

-We hope that by giving you this overview of the Culture Index and its alternatives, you’re better prepared to make an informed decision based on your organization and hiring needs.
+We hope that by providing this overview of the Culture Index and its alternatives, you’re better prepared to make an informed decision based on your organization and hiring needs.

 F4S can be used for talent acquisition.
 It's free for individuals and is evidence-based.
 F4S can be supplemented with free online coaching to build on the strengths uncovered in the F4S assessment.
 Our people analytics platform provides actionable insights.
 You can use these to lean into strengths and improve on blind spots through expert coaching.